 Both the undergraduate and the graduate business degree programs are fully accredited by AACSB International- The Association to Advance Collegiate Schools of Business.

 Dean: Karen Markel.
 Associate Dean: Robert Block.
-Professors: Andrew Czaplewski, Rebecca Duray, Jeffery Ferguson, Donald Gardner, Tracy Gonzalez-Padron, Gary Klein, John Milliman, Eric Olson, Morgan Shepherd, Blaise Sonnier, Gregory Stock, and Donald Warrick.
-Associate Professors: Jill Bradley-Geist, Tom Duening, Ying Fan, Carol Finnegan, Monique French, Robert Hirschfeld, James Ma, Brian McAllister, Gurvirender Tejay, George Woodward and Mingming Zhou.
+Professors: Andrew Czaplewski, Rebecca Duray, Jeffery Ferguson, Tracy Gonzalez-Padron, Gary Klein, John Milliman, Eric Olson, Morgan Shepherd, Blaise Sonnier, and Donald Warrick.
+Associate Professors: Jill Bradley-Geist, Tom Duening, Ying Fan, Carol Finnegan, Monique French, Robert Hirschfeld, James Ma, Brian McAllister, Gurvirender Tejay, and George Woodward.
 Assistant Professors: Tommy Aicher, Dustin Bluhm, Ryan Chacon, Spencer Harris, Wei Hsu, David Kocsis, Martin Key, Matthew Lyle, Matthew Metzger, Assma Sawani, James Van Scotter, and Yang Xu.
 Senior Instructors: David Leupp, Gordon Stringer, and Sheri Trumpfheller.
 Instructors: Gregory Augspurger, Magan Calhoun, Robert Cook, Juan-Maria Gallego, Lauren Hallaron DeSutter, Greg Kuppenheimer, Brad Monson, Kimberly Swetz and Scott Van Ness.
 Attendant Faculty: Tatiana Bailey and Robert Block.
-Emeritus Professors: Richard Discenza, Lexis Higgins, Charles Hinkle, Robert Keeley, Robert Knapp, Paul Miller, James Rothe, Kirk Wilcox, Robert Zawacki, and Thomas Zwirlein.
+Emeritus Professors: Richard Discenza, Donald Gardner, Lexis Higgins, Charles Hinkle, Robert Keeley, Robert Knapp, Paul Miller, James Rothe, Kirk Wilcox, Robert Zawacki, and Thomas Zwirlein.